Cape robin-chat: Behaviour

-Foraging
+Food and feeding

 Generally, the Cape robin-chat forages close to or on ground level, but will on occasion glean bark and foliage in tall trees.
 It prefers the cover of vegetation, but is not very shy.
 Invertebrates, small frogs and lizards are obtained in scrub or on leaf litter.
 In addition fruit and seeds are plucked from plants or eaten on the ground.
 Occasionally an insect may be hawked in the air, or invertebrates may be gleaned from leaves, branches or rocks.

-Nesting
+Breeding

 The Cape robin-chats are monogamous and highly territorial nesters.
 A pair's territory usually comprises some fraction of a hectare, but its extent varies considerably depending on the habitat.
 The nest site is within 5 feet (regularly 0 – 2 feet) from the ground.
 It may be placed against a tree trunk, or on a broken stump in drift wood, and is often screened by overhanging vegetation.

 The Cape robin-chat normally nests from June to November in the Western Cape and August to January elsewhere, but may nest at any time of the year.
 One of the pair will dowse its belly feathers and use the moisture to soften nesting material for easy shaping of the nest, while the other will bring the material to the nest.
 The female builds the cup-shaped nest of coarse vegetation, lined with animal hair, rootlets and other fine material.
 It is completed in 6 to 14 days, except when a nest is refurbished for a second clutch.

 Two to three eggs are laid at one day intervals, and are incubated by the female for 14 to 19 days.
 The eggs measure 13 x 17 mm, and may be off-white, pinkish or pale blue, but always flecked with rusty brown, especially near the thicker end.
 Both parents will feed the nestlings during the subsequent 14 to 18 days, and for 5 to 7 weeks after they leave nest.

 First breeding can occur at two years of age, but typically later, as potential territories are usually occupied.
 The Cape robin-chat is a host of the red-chested cuckoo.
 Predators often raid the nests, and replacement nests are common.